- In the issue of Nature published on

 lecture titles have links to audio recordings and slides.

-In 2017 the course will be given from 5-9 June at the Friday Harbor Laboratories of the
+In 2017 the course was given from 5-9 June at the Friday Harbor Laboratories of the

 University of Washington.
 The website is Here.